nodejs/node/doc/api/process.md

 The signal handler will receive the signal's name (`'SIGINT'`, `'SIGTERM'`, etc.) as the first argument.

-The name of each event will be the uppercase common name for the signal (e.g.
+The name of each event will be the uppercase common name for the signal (for example:
 `'SIGINT'` for `SIGINT` signals).

 For example: